SkykekDevs/skykek-engine/docs/spec.md

  Built-in map methods have priority over regular methods, so the latter shouldn't be named `eq`, `ne`, `size`, `set`, `delete`, `clear`, `get`, `has`, `first`, `rest`, `keys`, `toList`, `toSet`, `toString`, or `type`.
 Even if you do implement for example a `get` method, any call to `get` will still be interpreted as a call to the built-in `get` method.

+### An example: `$.sum(list)`

+ The method in the previous example merely associates a fruit name to a color.
+But even though graph rewriting is the only form of computation we have access to, we can still implement non-trivial methods.
+The main trick in Keklang is for a method to call itself with a different pattern.
+Here is a method that adds the elements of a list:

+    $.sum(list) = $.sum(list, 0)
+    $.sum(list, s) = $.sum(list, s, list.isEmpty())
+    $.sum(list, s, isEmpty: true) = s
+    $.sum(list, s, isEmpty: false) = $.sum(list.rest(), s + list.first())

+ The method initializes the sum `s` to 0, and then adds the elements to it one by one until the list is empty.
+Notice how the number of parameters varies during the computation.

 ### The `make` method